ifedora/repository/readme.txt

-git is a sys con ver
+t is a distributed version control system.
-git -- bdd
-git commit
-git status
+Git is free software.